openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 type ControllerConfig struct {
 	// labels to apply to all resources created for istio-csr agent deployment.
 	Labels map[string]string `json:"labels,omitempty"`

-	// issuerConfig is for setting the issuer specifics to be created by the controller.
-	IssuerConfig *IssuerConfig `json:"issuerConfig,omitempty"`
-}

-type IssuerConfig struct {
-	// issuerType is for specifying issuer type `ClusterIssuer` or `Issuer`.
-	Issuertype string `json:"issuerType,omitempty"`

-	// duration is for setting the default certificate validity duration.
-	Duration string `json:"duration,omitempty"`

-	// renewBefore is for specifying the certificate renewal time before the certificate expiry.
-	RenewBefore string `json:"renewBefore,omitempty"`
 }

 // IstioCSRStatus is the most recently observed status of the IstioCSR.